-Learning Blender - Part 2
+Learning Blender - Part 2#Design

 As mentioned in my last post, I spent this week learning Blender.
 This time my priority was to create small projects.
 The tutorial I followed was from Polygon Runway.
 They make some great tutorials for intermediate.